wolfgangunger/cdk-codepipeline-multibranch/README.md

 {"SecretString" : "xxxxx"}

 ### edit github-actions-demo.yml
 edit the webhook_url to your api gateway url ( or custom domain)
+change action triggers if needed

 ### create branch and push to see the new feature pipeline gets generated
+create a new branch
+git checkout -b feature/branch1
+and push to your repo
+the pipeline will be generated

+### create PR and merge
+the pipeline will be destroyed

 ## tests
 ### infrastructure tests